Homotopy morphisms between convolution homotopy Lie algebras: Application: Rational models for mapping spaces

 This functor is constructed in two steps, first Quillen constructs a functor $\lambda$ from spaces to differential graded Lie algebras.
 Then he applies the bar construction relative to the canonical twisting morphism $\kappa:\com^{\vee} \rightarrow \lie$ to get a cocommutative model for the space $X$.

 Dually, one has the following approach with commutative algebras, see \cite{Sul77} and \cite[Chap.
 17]{FHT01}.

 \begin{theorem} There is a functor

-from the (opposite category of the) category of simply-connected, pointed topological spaces of finite $\q$-type to the category of commutative algebras over $\q$, such that the homology of these algebras is concentrated in degree less or equal than $-2$.
+from the (opposite category of the) category of simply-connected, pointed topological spaces of finite $\q$-type to the category of commutative algebras over $\q$, such that the homology of these algebras is concentrated in degree less than or equal to $-2$.
 This functor induces an equivalence between the respective homotopy categories. \end{theorem}

 \begin{remark} Recall that we are working with a homological grading, so in particular $A_{PL}^{*}$ will be negatively graded. \end{remark}

 We put ourselves in a slightly more general context, and use homotopy cocommutative coalgebras instead of strict cocommutative coalgebras.